 I was amazed by the beauty of the island and took many photos.

 There are just a few restaurants on the island, and some are open only seasonally, so be sure to check availability before you go.
-The Artrevida restaurant at the Galiano Inn offers fine dining in a beautiful setting.
+The Crane and the Robin was one of our favorites.

 There are art galleries, beaches to explore, hiking trails and many other activities on the island.
 We were there for three days, which wasn’t enough time to explore this gorgeous place.
-I hope to return someday when the borders are open again.
+I hope to return someday when we’re back on that side of the world.

 Wishing you grand adventures,